 Managers: Is it time for reinforcements?

-But how do you know when you’ve reached a breaking point of stress in the workplace because of a too-lean workforce?
+If your workforce is too lean, you might reach a breaking point of stress at work, which affects the whole company.
 Here are signs it may be time to expand your team with a new hire:

-- New business isn't making you smile — Maybe you secured a new account, but instead of celebrating, you or your employees are worrying about how to get it all done.
+- New business isn't making you smile.
+Maybe you secured a new client, but instead of celebrating, you or your employees are worrying about how to get it all done.

-- Staff members are out sick more often — Your team is using plenty of sick days, and not just for sleeping in.
+- Staff members are frequently out sick.
+Your team is using plenty of sick days, and not just for sleeping in.
 Overwhelming workloads may be impacting their health.

-If you’re encountering any of these signs of stress in the workplace, you can support your team by allowing more flexible schedules and bringing in reinforcements.
-Using a combination of full-time employees and highly skilled temporary professionals in accounting can help you staff up or down cost-effectively, in response to business demand.
+If you’re encountering any of these signs of stress at work, you can support your team with a workplace wellness program.
+You can also bring in reinforcements.
+Using a combination of full-time employees and highly skilled temporary professionals can help you staff up or down cost-effectively in response to business demand.